 - Fungal, viral, or bacterial infections

-What to Do When Your Dog Is Throwing Up White Foam
+What to Do When You See Your Dog Throwing Up White Foam

-Inform your vet of the symptoms and behavior changes which you noticed before the vomiting, and make a list of foods the dog has eaten, places you've been to or anything else that could help.
+Inform your vet of the symptoms and behavior changes you noticed before the vomiting, and make a list of foods the dog has eaten, places you've been to, or anything else that could help.